Parent Support

 Take a look at this workshop feedback from other parents who’ve attended our sessions and found support, connection, and understanding.

-‘Was nice to meet with parents that are having similar experiences to us and also learn new ways to help us.
-To recognise when we are getting over stimulated by the kids and vis versa’
+It was nice to meet with parents that are having similar experiences to us and also learn new ways to help us.
+To recognise when we are getting over stimulated by the kids and vis versa.

 Stay in the Loop